 Arthroscopic procedures (other than ACL’s): demonstrable evidence of having performed at least 500 knee arthroscopic procedures over the previous three years,

-Other minor orthopaedic procedures
+Foot and ankle surgery

+Shoulder surgery

+Hand surgery

 Applicants will be expected to have an excellent clinical quality record and be able to demonstrate the ability to perform efficiently in theatre.

-Applicants will also need to demonstrate commitment to excellent teamwork with clinical colleagues, willingness to utilise clinical care pathways in the overall management of patients and assist in improving these pathways over time, and a very positive attitude to dealing with patients.
+Applicants will also need to demonstrate commitment to excellent teamwork with clinical colleagues, willingness to utilise clinical care pathways in the overall management of patients and assist in improving these pathways over time.

-The post holder will be required to build close relations with other colleagues as part of our multidisciplinary team.
-The post holder will also be required to participate in audit, research and management of the service.
+The post holder will be required to build good relations with other colleagues as part of our multidisciplinary team and engage in specific management tasks in terms of direct patient administration, and contribute to the investigation of any incidents or complaints arising from their care.

-It is anticipated that the post holder will engage in specific management tasks and contribute to monthly departmental meetings in agreement with the Clinical Director/Site Lead.

-It is likely the post holder will be providing responsibility for the clinical supervision directly or indirectly of junior medical and/or other clinical staff.

 Clinical Duties

-The surgeon will participate in the outpatients prior to surgery, and in all aspects of the peri-operative care of the patients.
-It is anticipated that the surgeon will spend the equivalent of approximately two to three days in the operating theatre and two days a week in a combination of outpatient assessment; administrative, management and clinical governance duties.
-S/he will work closely with clinical colleagues, both specialists and RMO’s, in order to enhance the level of patient care at the centre.
+The postholder will participate in outpatient assessment and decision-making prior to surgery, and in all aspects of the peri-operative care of the patients.
+He/she will agree clinical sessions in advance with the scheduling team, in accordance with the clinical need.
+In the event that they agree to a session and then subsequently cancel, they should give a minimum notice of 2 weeks except in circumstances which could not have been predicted (ill health, family emergency).

-The final allocation of patient contact time, including theatre and Pre-Admission/Follow up clinics will be agreed in discussion with the registered manager of the treatment centre.

 General responsibilities

 In addition to the clinical duties he or she will undertake the administrative duties associated with the care of his/her patients and with the running of the Department.
-Each consultant will be responsible for producing the appropriate clinical records for each patient.
+Each consultant will be responsible for updating the appropriate clinical records for each patient.

 He/she will be expected to work with local managers and professional colleagues in the efficient running of services and will share with consultant colleagues in the medical contribution to management.